 Planning and Feasibility

-Large, complex projects often progress over many years through the work of many designers.
-To ensure the integrity of these complex projects, comprehensive planning is required prior to site design.
+Large, complex projects may often progress over many years, through the work of many design professionals.
+To ensure the integrity of these complex projects, programming and comprehensive planning are required prior to site design.
 These planning methods may include the determination of strategic guidelines, an understanding of long-range goals, development of a generalized design scheme, and site feasibility studies.

 Prepared as part of the bid package for contractors and developers, construction documents include the technical details and specifications of a project’s design.

 Presentation drawings are often more illustrative in nature than other project drawings.
 These color renderings can be prepared for use in the marketing phase of a project or as a part of the evaluation process.

 In the highly competitive real estate marketplace, realistic digital renderings and immersive fly-thru animations can help investors, municipalities, and clients have a more realistic idea about the finished product of any project.
 Massing, composition, function, and material selection can all be visualized and evaluated in a 3-dimensional, rendered world.

 View more on our YouTube channel:

 Our team is experienced in negotiating the often-confusing permitting environment of local government agencies.
 We can communicate and help interpret zoning and land development ordinances, check project compliance with local rules, and author compliance reports and supporting documentation for projects ranging from the smallest commercial sites all the way up to the largest Planned Development Districts.

 Public Involvement and Participatory Planning

 In many cases, the difference between quick project or ordinance approval and months of potential delay hinges on public acceptance and buy-in.
 Many local government public involvement programs are woefully inadequate.
 If you are one of our government clients, our team can assist you in crafting a meaningful public involvement program for your agency.
 If you are a developer seeking project approval, we can assist by facilitating meetings with surrounding residents and stakeholders to explain your project and seek opportunities for consensus.